opennextjs/opennextjs-aws/README.md

 | `/api/*`          | API                 | set `x-forwarded-host`<br />[see why](#workaround-set-x-forwarded-host-header-aws-specific) | server function | -                                                                                                    |
 | `/*`              | catch all           | set `x-forwarded-host`<br />[see why](#workaround-set-x-forwarded-host-header-aws-specific) | server function | S3 bucket<br />[see why](#workaround-public-static-files-served-out-by-server-function-aws-specific) |

+#### Revalidation function

+Create a Lambda function using the code in the `.open-next/revalidation-function` folder, with the handler `index.mjs`.

+Also, create an SQS FIFO queue, and set it as the event source for this function.

+This function polls the queue for revalidation messages.
+Upon receiving a message, the function sends a HEAD request to the specified route for its revalidation.

 #### Warmer function

-Server functions may experience performance issues due to Lambda cold starts.
-To mitigate this, the server function can be invoked periodically.
-Remember, **Warming is optional** and is only required if you want to keep the server function warm.

-To set this up, create a Lambda function using the code in the `.open-next/warmer-function` folder with `index.mjs` as the handler.
+Create a Lambda function using the code in the `.open-next/warmer-function` folder, with the handler `index.mjs`.
 Ensure the function is configured as follows:

 - Set the `FUNCTION_NAME` environment variable with the value being the name of the server Lambda function.
 - Set the `CONCURRENCY` environment variable with the value being the number of server functions to warm.